 Day 2: Angangueo—El Rosario Butterfly Sanctuary

 From Mexico City, we drive northwest into the highlands, passing dramatic vistas of snowcapped volcano Nevado de Toluca towering over the pine forests.
-Our destination is the mountain village of Angangueo, a tumble of pastel buildings along narrow cobblestone streets that hug the steep slopes.
+Our destination is the picturesque mountain village of Angangueo, a tumble of pastel buildings along narrow cobblestone streets that hug the steep slopes.
 Once a silver and copper mining town, Angangueo today thrives on butterfly tourism and local agriculture.
 Enjoy a lunch of homemade Mexican fare before making our first entry into the monarch kingdom.

 With cameras ready, we arrive in an open-back truck to the El Rosario Butterfly Sanctuary.
 A few butterflies flit about overhead, a hint of what awaits.
-Riding small Mexican horses provided by the local community (and led by your own caballero, so no horse experience necessary), we ascend the trail through the forest.
+Riding small Mexican horses provided by the local community (and led by your own caballero, so no prior horseback experience is necessary), we ascend the trail through the forest.
 Hummingbirds and red warblers accompany us en route to the heart of the monarchs' migratory breeding grounds.
 What we find is almost surreal: millions of butterflies cover the oyamel fir trees in a delicate, quivering blanket of black and orange, at first glance resembling autumn leaves.
 Boughs bend beneath their numbers, though each butterfly weighs less than half an ounce.
-When the sun warms their parchment-thin wings, the butterflies take to the air in a whirling cloud of orange, so many that the air hums with the sound of their beating wings.
+When the sun warms their parchment-thin wings, the butterflies take to the air in a fluttering cloud of orange, so many that the air hums with the sound of their beating wings.
 The beauty of the

 Day 3: Chincua Butterfly Sanctuary—Anguangeo Walking Tour

 Another day of extraordinary photography lies ahead as we drive to Chincua Butterfly Sanctuary for our second magical encounter with the monarchs.
 Riding horses most of the way over the steep mountain terrain, we hike in the last bit to reach the densest concentration of butterflies.
 Backlit by the sun, their wings in flight glow transparent orange, making for striking photos.
-Sometimes the stream along the forest floor is covered in a flutter of orange as the butterflies descend to drink.
+Sometimes the stream along the forest floor is covered in a ribbon of orange as the butterflies descend to drink.
 At every turn, our Expedition Leader helps us get amazing shots, though nothing truly captures the wonder of standing among millions of monarchs.

 Day 4: El Rosario Sanctuary / Avandaro